-Marlin started in January 2005 when Intertrust Technologies, Panasonic Corporation, Royal Philips Electronics, Samsung Electronics and Sony Corporation—joined forces to develop a next-generation content protection technology.
+Marlin started in January 2005 when Intertrust, Panasonic, Philips, Samsung and Sony joined forces to develop a next-generation content protection technology.

 Today, Marlin DRM is much more than a technology specification.
 Companies that want to deploy a content protection solution can work with one of several Marlin solution providers.
 For example, Intertrust, offers a comprehensive Marlin-compliant solution that includes a hosted service and SDKs for mobile apps and embedded devices.

 Several national initiatives and other standards bodies have adopted Marlin.
 YouView in the UK, TivùOn! in Italy, and the IPTV Forum Japan currently use Marlin DRM exclusively as their content protection technology.
-Since the Japanese initiative kicked off in 2007, Marlin technology is used in the vast majority of popular Internet TV services in that country.
+Marlin technology is used in the vast majority of Japanese internet TV services.
 Marlin is also the most widely deployed DRM in China and Southeast Asia.

 In addition, a growing number of consumer devices, including set top boxes, network Blu-ray players, and smart TVs from most major manufacturers, are Marlin-enabled.
 In all, there is a growing base of more than one billion Marlin-enabled devices in the global market.